Engaged employees adopt their organization’s vision, values, and purpose and become passionate contributors to its success.

 As they move forward, companies find themselves having to adapt to a changed workforce and workplace, one where employee engagement may take on new meaning and require new approaches.
 In this piece, we’ll talk about the signs to look for that employees are becoming disengaged, how your organization can improve employee engagement, and how employee engagement initiatives, including gamification, can help you meet these challenges.

 What Is Employee Engagement?

 Engaged employees are fairly easy to spot.
 They:

-- Are happy and feel challenged in their work and get along well with their co-workers.
-They report a high level of satisfaction with their job and maintain a good work-life balance.
+- Are happy and feel challenged in their work, and get along well with their co-workers.
+They report high satisfaction with their job and maintain a good work-life balance.

 - Take advantage of professional development opportunities and are eager to improve and add to their professional skills.

 - Get along well with management and support an organization’s goals.
 They’re also rarely absent, don’t engage in workplace drama, and tend to stay with a company longer.

 The value of an engaged workforce can’t be overstated.
 A successful employee engagement strategy built on communication and trust is key to your organization’s success.